-Regarding their income from the agroforestry most of the respondents does not clearly know how much it is mainly due to they use them on daily basis on one side and some of the products are seasonal so that they are not sure of their net income but in average those who have avocado tree gained 3-4 thousand birr per annum where market price is high.
+Regarding their income from the agroforestry most of the respondents does not clearly know how much it is mainly due to they use them on daily basis on one side and some of the products are seasonal so that To generate income Response for the Main motives to be engaged in agro forestry Main types of agro forestry products they are not sure of their net income but in average those who have avocado tree gained 3-4 thousand birr per annum where market price is high.

-f) Contribution of agroforestry for income
+20 f) Contribution of agroforestry for income

 As can be seen from the table below half of the respondents believe agroforestry is increasing their income by diversifying.
 But still some consider the involvement and productivity of agroforestry activity to income diversification of the family has been decreasing from time to time mainly because the productivity of the land is decreasing there by land is fragmented when it is re distributed to children from the central family.
 Some of the respondents are not clear with whether change is there or not and they hope the change is not seen significantly yet.
+Lack of market, limited access to finance and extension services are considered to be the major challenges with 34%, 25% and 18% respectively.
+When there is production on high; level on seasons market value for crops is declining and farmers not granted with any financial access to involve on agroforestry and the extension service give due emphasis to permanent agriculture of cereal production on annual basis.